knwang/reaction/docs/build_notes.md

 2. The callback to the subscription checks `this.state.board` and `this.state.isFetching` to see if we have a board yet.
 3. If we have a board, nothing is done.
 4. If we don’t have a board, I:
     1. Look for a board id.
 The board id can come from either the url or the current card if we are at `/cards/:cardId`.
     2. If we don’t have a board id (because we have not yet retrieved the current card), do nothing.
 These same steps will be repeated when the store is updated, thanks to our subscription.
 When the card is fetched (happening elsewhere in the app), the store will be updated and we will be able to proceed.
     3. Once we have a board id, continue:
-  4. Update the `isFetching` state property to `true`.
+        1. Update the `isFetching` state property to `true`.
 (This makes sure that any future store subscription callback invocations won’t retrieve the board, since we are already working on it)
-  5. In the `setState` callback, dispatch the `fetchBoard` thunk, with a callback.
+        2. In the `setState` callback, dispatch the `fetchBoard` thunk, with a callback.
             1. In the callback to the thunk, receive the fetched board.
-    2. Update the local state state with the board and set `isFetching` to false.
+            2. Update the local state with the board and set `isFetching` to false.

 NOTE: I created a method called `updateBoardInState` that encapsulates  kicking off steps 2+.
 I called this method directly in `componentDidMount` as well as in the subscription callback, because we need it to be executed when the component mounts, and not just when we get an update from the store.